nicoBrn/vendor_samsung_a51/README.md

-*Device specific tree For Samsung A51 smartphone.*
+*Device-specific VENDOR tree for Samsung A51 smartphone.*